NetApp/netapp.trident_protect/roles/create_snapshot_schedule/README.md

 ## Overview

 The `create_snapshot_schedule` role is part of the **NetApp Trident Protect Validated Content Collection**.
-Create a Trident Protect Schedule resource for periodic snapshots of an Application (set of VMs).
+This role creates a Trident Protect Schedule resource for periodic snapshots of an Application (set of VMs).

 ## Role Order / Prerequisites